Show HN: Quadratic – native JavaScript support in a spreadsheet

 Basically an alternative to Google sheet with JS macros in it.
 Gsheet is no good for us because we have data protection requirements.

-TheTaytay 10 months ago
+TheTaytay a year ago

 I’ve been looking for exactly this.
 (For Python to be specific, but I see you support that too.)
 Nice!